AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-27/acsd-48404-fixes-the-issue-where-remember-category-pagination-yes-causes-an-error.md

 ## Issue

-"Remember Category Pagination = Yes" causes an error when pressing the browser's back button.
+[!UICONTROL Remember Category Pagination = Yes] causes an error when pressing the browser's back button.

 <u>Steps to reproduce</u>: